 It’s almost time to put your car away for the winter.
 Whether it’s a classic car or just the one you are leaving behind while you head south to warmer weather, the procedure is similar.
 If you are a do it yourself-er or having someone else do it for you, there are a few things that will help ensure that when the car comes out of its hibernation, there won’t be any problems.
 Here are some tips for proper winter car storage.

 Clean Your Car First

 Don’t put away a dirty car.
 Wash it and wax it and when the car is clean and dry use a high-quality breathable car cover to protect the paint.
 Thoroughly clean the interior, vacuum the carpets, cleaning as far as possible under the seats.
 Just before you cover the car, block the engine air intake and tailpipes to prevent mice from crawling in and making a house for themselves.
 Just remember to remove the blockage before you start the engine.

 To prevent mold/mildew buildup, use desiccant moisture drying packs.
 These packs are capable of staining, so put them on a disposable baking pan.
 If you have problem with rodents or any other critters, use a granular animal repellent.
 These repellents aren’t poison but a mixture of predator scent and in some cases a natural irritant derived from cayenne pepper.

 Check Your Fluids

 If it has been a while, have the oil and filter changed.
 If this service was done recently, check all the vital fluids to make sure they are full.
 This includes brake fluid, engine coolant, transmission, power steering fluid and even the windshield washer.
-Also lubricate all the doors door, hood latches and door locks.
+Also lubricate all the door hinges, hood latches and door locks.

 Prior to leaving the car, fill the fuel tank and add a fuel stabilizer.
 The fuel stabilizer will keep the gasoline from getting stale.
 (Typically, gasoline only has a 30-45 day shelf life.)
 Gas stabilizer will prevent any problems.